105062125/IDS21-final-project/README.md

 # The Emotions of the US Election and Insurrection
-By Adya Danadita, Lynnette Ng and Kelvin Chen
+By Adya Danadita, Lynnette Ng and Kevin Chen

 andrew ids: adanadit, huixiann, weichieh